 Note: It is fine to disable the infection by disabling any autorun entries pointing to it or by quarantining the infection.
 However, it is important not to delete it from quarantine or to remove the malicious files right away without a complete backup.

 To identify a strain of ransomware, we will need access to the malicious file.
 Additionally, it can be helpful to see a sample encrypted file (ideally nothing sensitive, such as a system icon or similar) to identify exactly which encryption method was used and if any identifiable features match known strains of ransomware.

 Note for server victims: identify the point of entry and close it

 Recently, we have seen many cases of compromised servers.
 Ransomware accesses the server by brute-force.
 User passwords are rapidly fired at the server via Remote Desktop Protocol (RDP).

 We firmly suggest you check your event logs for a large number of login attempts fired in quick succession.

 If you find such entries or if you find your event log to be completely empty, your server was hacked via RDP.
 It is crucial that you change all user account passwords immediately.
 We also suggest to disable RDP if at all possible or at least change the port.

-Note: If you would like to learn more about how security researchers identify ransomware, see this interview with security researcher Michael Gillespie on the Emsisoft Blog.
+Additional resource: If you would like to learn more about how security researchers identify ransomware, see this interview with security researcher Michael Gillespie.

-If you have the decrypter you require, follow the instructions provided on the download page to execute the program.
+If you have the decryptor you require, follow the instructions provided on the download page to execute the program.
 Be sure to let us know that it worked!
 Tell us your story here.